-Keeping active at work is a great way to prevent and manage aches and pains.
+Keeping active at when you’re both working in an office environment and working from home is a great way to prevent and manage aches and pains.
 Desk exercises have a wide range of physical benefits, like decreasing muscle tightness, decreasing joint stiffness and improving posture.
 Desk exercise also have many mental benefits, such as decreasing stress, improving mood and increasing energy levels.

-Here are some useful exercises you can do at your desk while at work:
+Here are some useful exercises you can do at your desk (or makeshift desk!) while at work:

 People often carry stress and tension in their shoulders.
 To counteract this, sit up straight and slowly raise your shoulders towards your ears, then slowly lower them to their resting position.

 When you’re looking at a computer screen all day, it’s easy to end up with a stiff neck.
 While sitting up tall with your head held high, gently look over each shoulder to stretch your neck.

 - Thoracic rotation

 Sitting for long periods can also lead to stiffness in the upper back.
 To stretch your thoracic spine, put your hands behind your head with your elbows raised, then gently turn your head and shoulders together, looking from side to side.